nguyenvanbapc66/frontend-test/README.md

     ![Result item](./assets/examples/component-result-item.png)

 - For styling, you can go for anything of your choice.
-We use Sass at DC, but you can feel free to use what you're more comfortable with.
+We use Tailwind CSS and Sass at DC, but you can feel free to use any CSS frameworks or preprocessors that you're more comfortable with.

 - Write a `README.md` file that documents your thinking process when working on this task - you can also add any additional information that you'd like to share with us, such as suggestions or questions.
 Last, don't forget to include an installation instruction for us.